Feroz-Siddiqui/chrome_extension_alarm_notification/README.md

 ```

 To trigger the alarm once at specific interval below is code :

-it will trigger the alarm after 10 seconds
+PS:it will trigger the alarm after 10 seconds
 ```javascript
 var triggerDate = new Date(Date.now() + 10000);
 chrome.alarms.create(alarmName, {